justEstif/neovim-config/README.md

 # Minimal Neovim

-- Hello, I wanted to share a minimal neovim config for JS developers.
+- ~~Hello, I wanted to share a minimal neovim config for JS developers.~~
+- I don't really consider this config to be minimal anymore, but I tried to keep it well documented to show that everything has a purpose.

 - Capabilities: